-Read on to find out which company will continue with its closures next month.
-When Kroger closed two Ralphs and one Food 4 Less in Los Angeles, the company said it was because they were underperforming rather than a hazard benefit.
-However, not everyone was convinced, and two board members filed a motion to investigate exactly why they closed in April last year.
+Keep reading to find out which company will continue with its closures next month.
+When Kroger closed two Ralphs and one Food 4 Less in Los Angeles, the company said it was due to underperformance rather than a hazard benefit.
+However, not everyone was convinced, and two board members filed a motion to investigate precisely why they closed in April last year.
 Two stores in Illinois and three in Arkansas also closed due to poor performance.

 In New Jersey, closures include stores in Paramus, Manalapan and Flanders.
-While 25 stores will close, the remaining 33 are expected to remain open as the beauty supply store reorganizes.
+While 25 stores will close, the remaining 33 are expected to stay open as the beauty supply store reorganizes.
 Due to the pandemic, most retailers manage liquidation or closing sales differently.
-Like other clothing retailers with a strong commitment to shopping malls, the company and its brands were dealing with declining foot traffic long before the coronavirus pandemic, causing an increase in the number of retailers filing for bankruptcy.
+Like other clothing retailers with a strong commitment to shopping malls, the company and its brands were dealing with declining foot traffic long before the coronavirus pandemic, leading to an increase in the number of retailers filing for bankruptcy.